 - News and current events in your practice areas.
 Is there a change in traffic laws?
 Perhaps demerit points will increase over the long weekend?
 Maybe a high profile person or corporation has finally been brought to justice?
 Give your readers what they want.
 Most people love to stay informed.

-Email marketing is a great marketing tool.
+Email marketing for law firms is a great marketing tool.
 It’s also time-consuming and takes practice.
 But, if you’re already swamped, consider getting in touch with us.
 Oh, was that a CTA?
 Heck yes it was.
 Otherwise, I wish you the best of luck with your email marketing.
 Leave a comment if you want to know more.
 Oh, what?
 Two CTA’s?
 I’m on FIRE!